 The interesting thing about this study is that looking through the different photos you can really distinguish all the physiognomic peculiarities that make each population different from the other.

-If you enjoyed this post, don’t be selfish, share it with your friends via Facebook or Twitter (links are in the right sidebar)
+If you enjoyed this post, share it with your friends on Facebook!

 October 5, 2013